- 1 The Critical Role of Substance Abuse Billing

 Substance Abuse Collections

-We recently sat down with Dale Redlich, Co-founder of Pay 2 Patient LLC, and one of 5 featured panelists (2 covering billing and utilization review) at BHNR’s upcoming Addiction Executive conference to investigate costly billing issues that centers face.
+We recently sat down with Dale Redlich, Co-founder of Pay 2 Patient LLC, to investigate other costly billing issues that centers face.
 We found that some substance abuse providers have millions of dollars in uncollected claims.
 This situation arises due to lack of knowledge of some insurance policies and proven strategies to obtain the insurance payment.
 This is what he had to say.

 Treatment providers often start treating clients are unaware of how much the insurance companies will pay.
 Even with their experience sometimes the payment for services is sent from the insurance company directly to their client.
 Usually by the time the treatment providers realizes this, it is too late.
 They have no idea on how to effectively get this payment and generally never do.